rodrmig/project-walkthrough-01/README.md

 ```

 ## 5. Save the data from the 2-D array and the graph image into a new excel
 I'll let you work through this last step :).
-It is not clear in the instruction if this has to be done via python or if this can be done manually - check with the instructor to understand this requirement.
+It is not clear in the instruction if this has to be done programmatically via python or if this can be done manually - check with the instructor to understand this requirement.